eNewsletters

 How Much Does the Pilgrimage Cost?

 The cost of the Pilgrimage is $15 per person, including all adults.
-The maximum cost for a family is $45 (must be three or more related individuals with the same last name).
-Monies collected helps CYM defray costs for permits, sound equipment, police, security, bottles of water, portable toilets, professional musicians, and any items each participant will receive.
+The maximum cost for a family is $45 for immediate related family members.
+Monies collected helps CYM defray costs for permits, sound equipment, police, security, professional musicians, and any items each participant will receive.
 One dollar of every pilgrim’s $15 payment is set aside for use as scholarships for those in our diocese who are in need but would like to participate.
 Scholarship forms can be found on the event page.
 Thanks to the generosity of St. Francis Hospital, CYM will not incur costs for having medical personnel present for the day (a requirement of such an event).

 Categories: Pilgrimage